 I've said it a hundred times and I'll say it a hundred more; homemade ice cream is where it's at.
 A decent ice cream maker and a few simple ingredients have the ability to transform even the most basic of ice cream flavors (I'm lookin' at you, vanilla) into a gourmet dessert.
 And I assure you, that couldn't be more true than it is with this mint Oreo ice cream!

 Why you'll love this fresh mint ice cream

 - It's so easy to make.
-The hardest thing you'll have to do is steep some mint in heavy cream - which isn't hard at all!
+The hardest thing you'll have to do is steep some mint in heavy whipping cream - which isn't hard at all!

 - It's egg-less.
 Don't get me wrong, I love the results of a custard-based ice cream.
 I just don't love the process.
 The good news is, this mint Oreo ice cream turns out thick, creamy, and perfectly scoopable straight from the freezer - without the use of eggs.

 - It's adaptable.
 You can swap the Oreo cookies for chocolate chips or chunks to turn this into a mint chip ice cream recipe, or skip the add-ins entirely for a plain mint ice cream.

 - The flavor is *chef's kiss*.
 Most recipes rely on mint extract for their flavor, but this one also benefits from the natural flavor of fresh mint leaves to really kick things up a notch.
 Between that and the chunks of chocolate cookies and cream in every bite, you have a cool, sweet, and creamy dessert that leaves absolutely nothing lacking in the flavor department.

 Recipe ingredients and substitutions

 This mint oreo ice cream recipe only requires a handful of basic ingredients, many of which might already be in your kitchen, and all of which you can find at a basic grocery store.
 A few things to note: